Roman Huseynov

-Roman Huseynov (Roman Hüseynov; born on 26 December 1997) is an Azerbaijani football midfielder who last played for Kapaz in the Azerbaijan Premier League.
+Roman Huseynov (Roman Hüseynov; born on 26 December 1997) is an Azerbaijani football midfielder who plays for Sabail FK in the Azerbaijan Premier League.

 Career

 Club

 On 15 August 2015, Huseynov made his debut in the Azerbaijan Premier League for Gabala match against Shuvalan.

 On 25 June 2021, Huseynov signed a one-year contract with Sumgayit.
 On 6 January 2022, after making 4 appearances for the club, Huseynov was released by Sumgayit.

+On 15 January 2026, Sabail FK signed a contract with Huseynov until the end of the season.